Seed Grown Snapdragons – How To Grow Snapdragons From Seed

 How to Grow Snapdragons from Seed Indoors

-Fill planting cells or seedling pots with well-drained potting mix.
+- Fill planting cells or seedling pots with well-drained potting mix.
 Water the mix well, then allow the pots to drain until the mix is evenly moist but not soggy.
-Sprinkle snapdragon seeds thinly on the surface of the moist potting mix.
-Press the seeds lightly into the potting mix.
-Don’t cover them; snapdragon seeds won’t germinate without light.

-Place the pots where temperatures are maintained at about 65 degrees F. (18 C.).
-Bottom heat isn’t necessary for snapdragon seed propagation, and the warmth may inhibit germination.
-Watch for the seeds to sprout within a couple of weeks.
-Place the plants 3 to 4 inches (8-10 cm.) below fluorescent light bulbs or grow lights.
+- Watch for the seeds to sprout within a couple of weeks.
+Place the plants 3 to 4 inches (8-10 cm) below fluorescent light bulbs or grow lights.
 Leave the lights on for 16 hours per day and turn them off at night.
+Planting snapdragon seeds on windowsills rarely works because the light usually isn’t bright enough.

-Fertilize the snapdragon seedlings three to four weeks after planting using a water-soluble fertilizer for indoor plants.
+- Fertilize the snapdragon seedlings three to four weeks after planting using a water-soluble fertilizer for indoor plants.
 Mix the fertilizer to half strength.
 Transplant the snapdragons into a sunny garden spot after the last hard frost in spring.

 Plant snapdragon seeds in loose, rich soil and full sunlight.
 Sprinkle snapdragon seeds lightly on the surface of the soil, then press them lightly into the soil.
 Don’t cover the seeds, as snapdragon seeds won’t germinate without light.
-Water as needed to keep the soil evenly moist but be careful not to overwater.
+Water them as needed to keep the soil evenly moist but be careful not to overwater.

 Gardening tips, videos, info and more delivered right to your inbox!